Definition, Etiology, PathogenesisTop

 1) Trauma (in ~50% of patients), particularly fractures of the proximal femur.

-2) Nontraumatic causes: Glucocorticoid treatment (particularly involving oral and intra-articular administration; the risk depends on the daily dose and, to a lesser degree, on the duration of treatment and the cumulative dose), alcohol dependence (along with glucocorticoid treatment this accounts for the majority of cases of nontraumatic osteonecrosis), autoimmune diseases (particularly systemic lupus erythematosus, antiphospholipid syndrome, and rheumatoid arthritis), myeloproliferative neoplasms, irradiation, gout, sickle cell anemia, thrombophilia, decompression sickness, treatment with denosumab or IV bisphosphonates (osteonecrosis of the jaw, mostly due to long-term use in cancer patients with bony metastases; as an example, about 1 in 1000 multiple myeloma patients using bisphosphonates will be affected),Evidence 1Low Quality of Evidence (low confidence that we know true effects of the intervention).
+2) Nontraumatic causes: Glucocorticoid treatment (particularly involving oral and intra-articular administration; the risk depends on the daily dose and, to a lesser degree, on the duration of treatment and the cumulative dose), alcohol dependence (along with glucocorticoid treatment this accounts for the majority of cases of nontraumatic osteonecrosis), autoimmune diseases (particularly systemic lupus erythematosus, antiphospholipid syndrome, and rheumatoid arthritis), myeloproliferative neoplasms, irradiation, gout, sickle cell anemia, thrombophilia, decompression sickness, treatment with denosumab or IV bisphosphonates (osteonecrosis of the jaw, mostly due to long-term use in cancer patients with bony metastases; as an example, about 1 in 1000 patients with multiple myeloma using bisphosphonates will be affected),Evidence 1Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision and publication bias.
 Mhaskar R, Kumar A, Miladinovic B, Djulbegovic B. Bisphosphonates in multiple myeloma: an updated network meta-analysis.
 Cochrane Database Syst Rev. 2017 Dec 18;12:CD003188. doi: 10.1002/14651858.CD003188.pub4.
 Review.
 PMID: 29253322. and other.

 3) Idiopathic osteonecrosis: For instance, avascular necrosis of the femoral head in children (Legg-Calvé-Perthes disease).